ka4ep/Lexical.Localization/docs/ILineReader/README.md

 public interface ILineReader : ILineFileFormat { }

 /// <summary>
-/// Reader that can read localization lines from a <see cref="Stream"/>.
+/// Reader that can read lines from a <see cref="Stream"/>.
 /// </summary>
 public interface ILineStreamReader : ILineReader
 {